-The Gardaí or staff authorised by the local authority may decide to inspect your horse and you must allow them to do this.
-They can also ask you to produce evidence of a horse licence.
-They have fairly extensive powers of search and arrest if they suspect cruelty to horses.
+You must allow the Gardaí to inspect your horse if they ask to do so.
+You can be asked to show evidence of your horse licence.
+The Gardaí have extensive powers of search and arrest if they suspect cruelty to horses.

-Check your local authority’s website for details of its charges for horse licences and for reclaiming a seized horse.
+Check with your local authority for details of its charges for horse licences and for reclaiming a seized horse.